-Using the comprehensive data collected from each mother via the questionnaires and data collected from maternal medical registries, we were able to adjust our final models to possible confounders including maternal age (continuous, in years), newborn's gender, previous parities (Null puros vs. multiparous) smoking exposure during pregnancy (yes vs. no), sociodemographic status (SES) (standardized score) and geographic area.
-Maternal standardized SES index was calculated individually using matching of maternal reported zip codes and geographical distribution of SES as reported yearly by the Central Bureau of Statistics35 via geographical information systems (GIS).
-Since gestational age could function as a mediator effecting the pathway between exposure and outcome 36, leading to over- or under-estimation of the true effects37 it was excluded from further analysis.
+Using the comprehensive data collected from the questionnaires and maternal medical registries, we adjusted our final models to possible confounders including maternal age (continuous, in years), newborn gender, previous parities (nulliparous vs. multiparous), pregnancy smoking exposure (yes vs. no), sociodemographic status (SES) (standardized score), and geographic area.
+Maternal standardized SES indices were calculated individually by matching maternally reported zip codes and geographical distribution of SES as reported yearly by the Central Bureau of Statistics35.
+Since gestational age could function as a mediator affecting the pathway between exposure and outcome 36, leading to over-/under-estimation of true effects37, it was excluded from further analysis.

-Information on cigarette, cigar, or pipe smoking and the degree to which women were exposed to environmental tobacco smoke during pregnancy was self-reported by participants.
-Women considered to be smoke exposed if they reported either being an active smoker or were exposed to environmental tobacco smoke for 1 hour or more per week during at least one half of the pregnancy.
+Information on smoking (e.g., cigarette, pipe) and the degree of exposure to environmental tobacco smoke during pregnancy was self-reported by participants.
+Women were considered “smoke-exposed” if they reported being an active smoker or exposure to environmental tobacco smoke for 1 hour or more/week during at least one-half of the pregnancy.

 2.5.
 STATISTICAL ANALYSIS

-To assess the overall effect of correlated metals and their individual effect on AGD, WQS regression, with linear link function connecting outcome mean to a weighted sum of exposure quartiles and covariates, was used.
-This method was previously described in details29, and was used in the analysis of the effect of prenatal exposure to a mixture of pollutants in previous studies30,38,39.
-The WQS model aims to address collinearity by examining sets of weights to the metal's variables.
-For every set of weights, a weighted quartile sum, that is the multiplication of every weight with the quartile level of the metabolite, is calculated and a multivariate linear regression is applied.
-The set of weights that predicts the AGD measures most accurately is selected, and the coefficients for the weighted quantile and the covariates are calculated.
-In order to determine the importance of each element in the final weight, it was previously suggested that a weight higher than mean portion of each element (1/8 in our study) would be considered high.
-In the secondary analysis we evaluated the associations of exposure to individual metals during pregnancy and standardized AGD using multivariate linear regression models.
+To assess the effect of correlated metals and their individual effects on AGD, WQS regression was used with a linear link function connecting outcome mean to a weighted sum of exposure quartiles and covariates.
+This method was previously described in detail29 and used to analyze the effect of prenatal exposure to a mixture of pollutants30,38,39.
+The WQS model aims to address collinearity by examining sets of weights to the metal’s variables.
+For every set of weights, a weighted quantile sum—every weight multiplied by the quartile level of the metabolite— is calculated and a multivariate linear regression is applied.
+The set of weights that predicts the AGD measures most accurately is selected, and the coefficients for the weighted quantile and covariates are calculated.
+To determine the importance of each element in the final weight, it was previously suggested that a weight higher than the mean portion of each element (1/8 in our study) would be considered high.
+During secondary analysis, we evaluated the influence of individual metal exposure during pregnancy and standardized AGD using multivariate linear regression models.

-WQS as well as linear models were conducted separately for males and females for both the 'long' and the 'short' AGD measures.
-All models were adjusted for maternal age, previous parities, SES, geographic area and maternal tobacco exposure.
-For sensitivity analysis, WQS models were bootstrapped 10,000 times, and all models were reconducted including gestational age, and after exclusion of newborns defined as small and large for gestational age (SGA and LGA respectively).
+WQS and linear models were conducted separately for males and females for the ‘long’ and ‘short’ AGD measures.
+All models were adjusted for maternal age, previous parities, SES, geographic area, and maternal tobacco exposure.
+For sensitivity analysis, WQS models were bootstrapped 10,000 times and all models were reconducted including gestational age and excluding newborns defined as small and large for gestational age (SGA and LGA, respectively).

-All metals concentrations were divided by creatinine to account for urine dilution, and modeled as natural log–transformed and standardized for interquartile range (IQRs), in order to achieve a common scale and account for the positive skewness detected.
-For further analysis we used the z-scaled anogenital index (AGI = AGD/newborn's weight), as described in previous studies13,24,40.
-Statistical significance was 2-sided and set at p < .05.
-All statistical processes were performed using R (version 4.1.1; R Foundation for Statistical Computing) including the R packages: 'data.table', 'ggplot2', 'dplyr', 'lubridate' and 'gWQS'.
+All metal concentrations were divided by creatinine to account for urine dilution and modeled as natural log–transformed and standardized for interquartile range (IQRs) to achieve a common scale and account for positive skew.
+For further analysis, we used the z-scaled anogenital index (AGI = AGD/newborn’s weight), as described in previous studies13,24,40.
+Statistical significance was 2-sided and set to p < .05.
+All statistical processes were performed using R (version 4.1.1; R Foundation for Statistical Computing) and several R packages: 'data.table', 'ggplot2', 'dplyr', 'lubridate', and 'gWQS'.

 3. RESULTS